Meanwhile Gardens: Growth

 In 1981, film-maker Steve Shaw made a short documentary about the park's origins and its ongoing community, which was shown on Channel 4 in 1983.

 Circa 1990, the Mind mental health charity took over the running of a half-acre space within the park as "The Wildlife Garden", hosting a range of horticulture and nature-based programmes teaching both the foundation of good gardening practices and the focused, mindful engagement of all the senses with their surroundings.
 The Wildlife Garden won the UK-MAB Urban Wildlife Award for Excellence in 2008.

+Meanwhile Gardens was transferred from the City of Westminster to the Royal Borough of Kensington and Chelsea on 1 April 1994.

-In 1999, Westminster City Council granted a longer-term lease for part of the park.
+In 1999, the council granted a longer-term lease for part of the park.
 In 2000, various refurbishment were made to assorted park spaces by landscape architects Planet Earth, with support from National Lottery funding and from the British Waterways Board.
 The Meanwhile Gardens Community Association currently operates out of an unleased disused factory building in the north-west corner of the park, simply referred to as "the Factory Building".
 In 2007, the MGCA (alongside other community members and local ward councillor Pat Mason) successfully fought off an attempt to develop the western end of the park for new commercial housing.